Drama of McCarthy’s election may open House to more cameras - The Boston Globe

 “I'm guardedly optimistic that the speaker would consider independent media coverage, if not permanently, at least on request,” said Ben O'Connell, C-SPAN director of editorial operations.
 “We had a lot of positive feedback from both sides of the aisle.”

 The quirk that increased visibility that week in January was that, technically, at the time there was no speaker.
-Outgoing Speaker Nancy Pelosi, D-Calif., consented to three C-SPAN cameras, O'Connell said.
+Outgoing Speaker Nancy Pelosi, a California Democrat, consented to three C-SPAN cameras, O’Connell said.

 Advertisement

-“We want to make it as accessible as possible, and I think cameras do that,” said Democratic Rep. Mark Pocan of Wisconsin, who has 25 co-sponsors for a resolution supporting C-SPAN’s bid.
+“We want to make it as accessible as possible, and I think cameras do that,” said Democratic Representative Mark Pocan of Wisconsin, who has 25 cosponsors for a resolution supporting C-SPAN’s bid.

-Beyond the McCarthy drama, cameras offered other insights such as when polar political opposites Reps.
-Alexandria Ocasio-Cortez, D-N.Y., and Paul Gosar, R-Ariz., had a congenial conversation.
+Beyond the McCarthy drama, cameras offered other insights such as when polar political opposites Representatives Alexandria Ocasio-Cortez, a New York Democrat, and Paul Gosar, an Arizona Republican, had a conversation.

-All of Pocan's co-sponsors are Democrats, which give them little sway with McCarthy, R-Calif.
-But there's been some GOP support for the concept, including from Gaetz.
+All of Pocan’s cosponsors are Democrats, which gives them little sway with McCarthy, a California Republican.
+But there’s been some GOP support for the concept, including from Gaetz.

-Rep. Chip Roy, R-Texas, was quoted by CNN as saying, “What the American people were able to see unfold on the floor was a good thing for our democracy and our republic.”
+Representative Chip Roy, a Texas Republican, was quoted by CNN as saying, “What the American people were able to see unfold on the floor was a good thing for our democracy and our republic.”

 Given how the speaker's vote played out in public, it wouldn't surprise Pocan if McCarthy had little interest in more closely watched proceedings.
 But that hasn't necessarily been the case.